ballerina-platform/ballerina-dev-website/learn/guides/publish-packages-to-ballerina-central.md

 After publishing your first package, you can create a second package and use the already published package in it.
 Any package published in Ballerina Central is public and can be used in other packages.
- For more information, see [Importing a module](/learn/managing-dependencies/#importing-a-module).
+ For more information, see [Import a module](/learn/manage-dependencies/#import-a-module).